pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-patch.md

 ![Patch shot](/img/quests/patch/patch-7.png)

-8. You're done! 🥂 Thanks for trying Patch Wallet on the Linea network!
+8. You're done! 🥂 Thanks for trying Patch Wallet on the PepeSync network!
 You can use Patch wallet on Polygon at [app.patchwallet.com](https://app.patchwallet.com)!

 ## Get Support